Download free PDF

 Electric Construction Equipment Market Trends

-• AI-powered predictive maintenance and operational analytics are altering the electric construction equipment industry to allow real-time inspection and monitoring of machine performance with alerts prior to component failures and analysis regarding improving uptime based on equipment performance.
-For example, in February 2025, Komatsu released and AI-enabled predictive maintenance suite, which included real-time diagnostic, over-the-air updates, and cloud-enabled health monitoring of heavy electric machinery.
+AI-related technologies are revolutionising the electric construction equipment industry through real-time inspections of machinery performance with alerts about component failures before they happen and analyses of where improvements can be made in terms of machine uptime based on actual use data.
+For example, in February of 2025, Komatsu launched an AI-based predictive maintenance suite that included real-time diagnostics, over-the-air updates, and cloud-based monitoring for heavy electric equipment.

-• The combined growth of mobile and IoT platforms is accelerating faster than we have seen in a long time, and many documentation OEMs are using smartphone-based fleet management and GPS tracking as part of their daily toolkit for managing mobile production equipment and controlling mobile equipment remotely.
-For example, in April 2025, John Deere introduced a mobile-first connected platform in North America that gave operators the ability to monitor machine health, schedule and track maintenance events, and confirm operational status in real-time.
+With the combined growth of mobile devices and Internet of Things (IoT) devices currently moving faster than ever before, many OEMs are now using fleet management and GPS tracking via smartphones to manage their mobile production equipment, as well as to control mobile equipment remotely using smartphones.
+An example of this trend is in April of 2025 when John Deere launched a mobile-first connected fleet management platform in North America that allowed operators to monitor machine health, schedule maintenance events, and verify machine status in real-time.

-• Compliance and safety shifted their role as product design factors, as regulators have mandated governments around the world to reduce emissions, electrify their equipment and wrap them into a standard, safe operating protocol.
-The European Union updated their Non-Road Mobile Machinery (NRMM) regulations in 2025, and new electric construction equipment must comply with energy efficiency, safety, and digital reporting standards.
+Compliance and safety have taken on a new role as product design considerations; world governments are now required by various regulatory agencies to reduce emissions, electrify their equipment and wrap them into an established, safe operating protocol.
+The European Union published new Non-Road Mobile Machinery (NRMM) regulations in 2025 which stipulate that newly manufactured electric construction equipment will need to comply with energy efficiency, safety and digital reporting standards.

 Electric Construction Equipment Market Analysis